Iwctwbh/dsh-dynamic-toolbox/README.md

 - **Self-inspection**: selfview (screenshot / semantic snapshot / ui_* model tools)
 - **Bootstrap rebuild**: the framework auto-defines and starts all missing plugins from `plugins.json` on startup (idempotent, ~0.4s for all 28), honoring per-plugin enable memory
 - **Contract smoke tests**: `node smoke.mjs` runs 13 simulation suites against real plugin impls with mocked ctx/services

+## Spotlight: Live Flow (流程)

+The drawer's default tab turns the **current session into a living flowgraph**, silently auto-refreshing every 2s (pausable via the live toggle):

+- **Three-lane layout** — the center trunk walks user/assistant steps top-down; each tool call branches right with its input card ▶ and returns left with its output card ◀ (green on success, red on error, dashed while in flight)
+- **Subagent branches** — a spawned child session grows its own left-column branch (entry / steps / exit) on the same row as the trunk card that started it, with steps sampled from the child's own session log
+- **Parallel groups** — simultaneous tool calls in one step are wrapped in a dashed 「并行 ×N」 frame; the running call pulses with a highlight so you always see exactly which step the agent is on
+- **Zero-jump details** — click a tool card for its full arguments/result, click a message card for full content with model + token metadata; details open in a side overlay instead of inflating the flow, so expand/collapse never moves your scroll position

 ## Quick start (as a user)